What has been is what will be, what has been done is what will be done, and there is nothing new under the sun. Ecclesiastes 1:9

 The Green and Ecology movements are supported by many concerned people, but it also has many adherents who lean towards "Mother Earth" worship and paganism.
 "Green" thinking can undermine sound Christian life if allowed to go beyond concepts of common sense, good stewardship and challenges to rampant consumerism.

 Have you noticed the desire for so called "spiritual" lifestyles, divorced from faith in God but part of a "chilled out" lifestyle of gentle music, candles, soft colours, fung shui and all that sort of stuff?

 Even people who are not religiously inclined tend to take an interest in the possibility of seeing future events.
 The prophecies of Nostradamus are mentioned every so often and are supposed to have predicted major world events.
-See the article on the Messianic Testimony website for a revealing study of Nostradamus, which puts him in a proper perspective.
+See the article on https://www.gotquestions.org, that puts Nostradamus in a proper perspective.